AliHamza2317/DataMinning_Assignment03/README.md

 1. Clone the repository:
    git clone https://github.com/AliHamza2317/DataMinning_Assignment03.git

-2. Download the dataset `creditcard.csv` and place it in the `data/` directory.
+2. Download the dataset  `creditcard.csv` from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud and place it in the `data/` directory.

 3. Run the `main.py` script:
    python main.py